 The Honourable Marie-Claude Bibeau, Member of Parliament for Compton‒Stanstead and Minister of Agriculture and Agri-Food

 Now more than ever, it is primordial to ensure a sustainable economic recovery in our regions.
 During this difficult time, SADCs and CAEs have positioned themselves as key players to mobilize the business community and enterprises in Estrie and Montérégie.
 They have thus been able to help a large number of SMEs overcome the crisis and operate in a new business environment.
 I am delighted that their expertise is once again being called on to support entrepreneurs in our community.”

 Lyne Bessette, Member of Parliament for Brome-Missisquoi

-• The 67 SADC (Community Futures Development Corporations) and CAE (Community Business Development Corporations) have been working for almost 40 years in the economic development of their community.
-The SADC and CAE Network has 1,400 professionals and volunteers who support and finance more than 10,000 entrepreneurs and local economic development projects each year.
-The SADCs and CAEs offer entrepreneurs personalized and sustained support and flexible financing products adapted to their needs. www.sadc-cae.ca
+The 67 CFDCs (Community Development Assistance Corporations) and CAE (Business Assistance Centers) have been working for nearly 40 years in the economic development of their communities.
+The SADC and CAE Network has more than 1,000 professionals and volunteers who support and finance more than 10,000 entrepreneurs and local economic development projects each year.
+SADCs and CAEs offer entrepreneurs personalized and sustained support, as well as flexible financing products adapted to their needs.